LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 It is always important to protect yourself and your family when out in public.
 A cloth face mask helps prevent the spread of droplets that may contain coronavirus.
 However, face masks must be used correctly.
 It is helpful if this information is shared with friends, family, and colleagues:

-- A good mask is made of 3 layers of non-stretch cotton material
+- A good mask is made of three layers of non-stretch cotton material.
-- It should cover from above the nose to below the chin and back to the ears
+- It should cover from above the nose to below the chin and back to the ears.
-- Two straps to tie behind the head is better than straps or elastic bands behind the ears
+- Two straps to tie behind the head is better than straps or elastic bands behind the ears.
-- Wash your hands before putting on the clean mask
+- Wash your hands before putting on the clean mask.
-- Do not touch your face or the cloth part of the mask
+- Do not touch your face or the cloth part of the mask.
-- Hold the mask by the straps and pull the mask over your face making sure your nose and mouth are covered
+- Hold the mask by the straps and pull the mask over your face making sure your nose and mouth are covered.
-- Tie the straps with one set above your ears and the other set around your neck
+- Tie the straps with one set above your ears and the other set around your neck.
-- Touch only the straps when removing the mask
+- Touch only the straps when removing the mask.
-- Place the mask in a container until you wash it
+- Place the mask in a container until you wash it.
-- Wash your hands well
+- Wash your hands well.
-- Do not re-use the mask without washing it
+- Do not re-use the mask without washing it.
-- It is best to have two or more masks (at least one to wear and one to wash)
+- It is best to have two or more masks (at least one to wear and one to wash).
 - Never share masks.

 ### 4-9 How should a cloth mask be cleaned?

 Cleaning a cloth mask correctly is important:

-- Hold the mask by the straps
+- Hold the mask by the straps.
-- Wash with soap and hot water
+- Wash with soap and hot water.
-- Allow to dry well, preferably in the sun
+- Allow to dry well, preferably in the sun.
-- Iron the dry mask
+- Iron the dry mask.
-- Wash your hands
+- Wash your hands.

 ## Emotional challenges for healthcare workers